dariairad/pands-problem-sheet/README.md

 ```
 [bmi.py](https://github.com/dariairad/pands-problem-sheet/blob/main/bmi.py)

-### Code explanation
+### Explanation

 1. The `input()` function allows user input.
-User input being used in the program: *name* - for personalised welcome message, *weight* and *heigh*t - for BMI calculations.
+User input being used in the program: *name* - for personalised welcome message, *weight* and *height* - for BMI calculations.
-2. The `int()` constructor returns an integer number.
-Converted weight and height inputs into integers to allow calculations.
+2. Value read with `input()` function is in a string format.
+Used the int() constructor, that returns an integer number, to convert *weight* and *height* inputs into integers thus allowing for arithmetic operations.
-4. The `round()` function rounds a number to the specified number of decimal.
+3. The `round()` function rounds a number to the specified number of decimal.
 Initially rounded to 1 decimal point, changed to 2 decimal points as per interim feedback

 ### References